NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP9: Creating an AWS CodePipeline.md

 3. Choose the branch (e.g., master).

-4. AWS CloudWatch Events will trigger the pipeline automatically whenever there is a change.
+4. For detection type choose AWS CloudWatch Events, it will trigger the pipeline automatically whenever there is a change.

 5. Use the default CodePipeline format for the output artifact.